-- First Aid Kit in Learning Support Room.

-- First Aid Kit in Year 2 cupboard

-- First Aid Kit in School Office

-- Cool packs available in the KS1 Library and the Staff Room.

-- First Aid Kit and cool packs available outside during lunch breaks.
+- First Aid Kit in School Office - Cool packs available in the KS1 Library and the Staff Room. - First Aid Kit and cool packs available outside during lunch breaks.

 It is the responsibility of all First Aid trained staff to ensure that the First aid equipment is kept well stocked.